-- Cultural Heritage: Prehistorically the area was heavily used by aboriginal peoples, who manufactured obsidian cutting blades and projectile points and traded them throughout northwest America.
+- Cultural Heritage: Since time immemorial, the area was heavily used by Indigenous peoples, who manufactured obsidian cutting blades and projectile points and traded them throughout northwest America.
 The area is still culturally significant for the Tahltan Nation today.
 Archaeological finds (including obsidian, tools, and other artifacts) are to be left in place and reported to the local BC Parks or Tahltan Central Government office.

-- Wildlife: Moose are probably the most common large animals in the area.
-Small herds of Osborn caribou may be seen in the alpine and sub-alpine vegetation zones on the west side of the plateau between Mount Edziza and the western escarpment.
+- Wildlife: Moose populate the area, and small herds of Osborn caribou may be seen in the alpine and sub-alpine vegetation zones on the west side of the plateau between Mount Edziza and the western escarpment.
 Mountain goats and Stone sheep can often be viewed on the south, east and west slopes of Mount Edziza, particularly on the western escarpment and in the Spectrum Range.
 Visitors may encounter black and grizzly bears.
 Grizzlies are occasionally seen above timberline where Arctic ground squirrels are abundant.
 Wolves are sometimes seen or heard.
 Buckley Lake supports a large waterfowl and shorebird population, which are but a portion of the wide variety of bird species that can be seen in the park.
 The more conspicuous birds in Mount Edziza include the raven, owl, gyrfalcon, ptarmigan (willow and rock), grouse and migratory songbirds.
 Typical waterfowl species include goldeneye, grebe, white winged scooter and scaup.

 Activities Available at this Park